jgao511/Collegia/README.md

 # Overview

-College Profile AI is a browser-based application designed to help students better understand how their academic background, coursework, extracurricular involvement, and intended major align with different universities.
+Collegia is a browser-based application designed to help students better understand how their academic background, coursework, extracurricular involvement, and intended major align with different universities.

 The platform combines: